MateuszLabun9/random-number-generator/README.md

 # random-number-generator
-Java project on programming in JAVA subject.
-This application takes two intervals and generate random numbers based on those conditions.
+Java studies project on programming in JAVA subject.
+This application takes interval of numbers and probabilities and generate random numbers based on those conditions.

-Firstly user has to provide interval of numbers, this should be two numbers e.g. 4,20, values have to be possitive.
+Firstly user has to provide interval of numbers, this should be two numbers e.g. 4,20 sperated with comma, values have to be possitive.
 After that information about probabilities is needed.
 User has to provide probabilities from 0 to 100, sum of probabilities have to be equal 100 e.g 20,30,30,20.
 When button "Submit" is pressed, program will generate 1000 numbers from provided interval with given probabilities.
 On screen will be displayed a bar graph with random generated values and amount of times they were generated.
+Additionaly, every user imput is checked if values are provided correctly, every time button submit is pressed, both inputs are validated.
+In case of invalid input, proper label is displayed with explenation which insput is wrong.

+ProjectScreens folder contain screenshots taken when project was walidated and tested.